Georgia Couple Discovers $25,000 In Cold Hard Cash, Returns Money To Store Owner

-By now, we’ve all heard the old saying, “finders keepers, losers weepers.”
-But one Georgia couple chose to take the high road when they came across a massive amount of cash.
-Instead of viewing the situation as a stroke of luck, one Georgia couple opted to return those funds to the rightful owner.
+The old saying may be “finders keepers, losers weepers,” but one Georgia couple chose to take the high road when they came across a massive amount of cash.
+Instead of viewing the situation as a stroke of luck, the Georgia couple opted to return those funds to the rightful owner.

 Now, the couple is being applauded by Facebook users all over the country after they made the noble decision to return a large amount of cash they’d discovered in a deposit bag — $25,000 to be exact.
 According to EurWeb, when Jeff and Michelle Green came across the deposit bag filled with cash, they reportedly didn’t think twice about keeping the money.
 They turned the funds over to the Rincon Police Department.